Skip to main content

 Key constraints

-• MIPRO must not leak prompts to the task app
+• MIPRO must not leak prompts to the container

 • Use the interceptor for all LLM calls